boxyhq/jackson-cerbos/README.md

 This is an example application that demonstrates how to use [Cerbos](https://cerbos.dev) with [SAML Jackson](https://boxyhq.com/docs/jackson/overview)

 - Add steps to run the app in the index page
-- Implement SAML Jackson
+- Use Okta instead of MockSAML
+- Configure group/role mapping
+- Pass the role to NextAuth
--
+- Combine me + contacts